What are Enzymes?

 Dogs who have other stomach disorders such as acute or chronic diarrhea, colitis, etc. can also benefit from enzyme supplementation.

-Arthritis is an inflammatory condition and enzymes have anti-inflammatory properties; therefore, enzymes can help arthritic dogs as well.
+Arthritis is an inflammatory condition and enzymes have anti-inflammatory properties, Therefore, enzymes can help arthritic dogs as well.

-Enzymes for Dogs – What and How to Administer
+What Enzymes and How to Administer

 Choose a natural product that contains a variety of digestive enzymes, which should include some form of amylase, lipase, and protease enzymes.
 Many products also contain cellulase which digests plant fibers.